octo-technology/Xcode-formatter/README.md

 6) FAQ
 --------

 ### When formatting the current sources, an unknown error occurs and shows my code.
-What can I do ?
+What can I do?

-Uncrustify (version 0.59) does not handle apple new literals for creating NSDictionary and NSArray like :
+Uncrustify (version 0.59) does not handle apple new literals for creating NSDictionary and NSArray like:

 	NSDictionary *dictionary = @{@0 : @"red",
 	 							 @1 : @"green",
 	 							 @2 : @"blue"};

-Until a new version of uncrustify fix this issue, you can use the old way with those literals :
+Until a new version of uncrustify fix this issue, you can use the old way with those literals:

 	NSDictionary *dictionary2 = [NSDictionary dictionaryWithObjectsAndKeys:@"red", @1,
 	                                                                       @"green", @2,